|

 You will need to have the valve down in the "open"

-the valve back up into the "closed" position when
+valve back up into the "closed" position when you

-you pull the shop vac nozzle away to prevent the air from
+pull the shop vac nozzle away to prevent the air from escaping.

 or seems to be too “flexible” when under power

-with a High Pressure Airdeck Floor and/or an inflatable
+a High Pressure Airdeck Floor and/or an inflatable keel, they

-keel, they should be fairly hard, and the tubes should be
+should be fairly hard, and the tubes should be hard enough

-hard enough that you can sit on them without depressing
+that you can sit on them without depressing them more than

 It is highly advisable to assemble your aluminum sectional